DavidWaumsley/NoScriptShow/content/blog/2025/learn14.md

  **Show Notes:**

  Following our chat with Paul Lacey on [design systems](https://noscript.show/22/) we are looking at the head element on the No Script Show.
-How it is set up could be the start of out own design system.
+How it is set up could be the start of our own design system.
 Key points:

  - Our site is on [Github](https://github.com/DavidWaumsley/NoScriptShow).
 You can reach head code [here](https://github.dev/DavidWaumsley/NoScriptShow/blob/main/_includes/partials/head.njk).

  - The site is created with Eleventy ([11ty](https://www.11ty.dev/)) and uses nunjuck templates.
  - We're creating small components containing links to code resources.
- - The aim is to have cut and paste snippets and quality checklists.
+ - The aim is to include cut and paste snippets and quality checklists.

  ## Resources